What is Giving Compass?

 Giving Compass' Take:

-• Charities Aid Foundation’s Michael Mapstone examines a GrantCraft paper about how high-impact donors can support more domestic and community philanthropy for the sake of civic society.
+• Michael Mapstone examines a GrantCraft paper about how high-impact donors can support more domestic and community philanthropy for the sake of civic society.

-• What is your organization doing to become more civically engaged?
-This piece discusses the power dynamics at play, but it’s up to all of us to take action.
+• What can you do to become more civically engaged?
+This piece discusses the power dynamics at play, but it's up to all of us to take action.

 Over the past couple of years, I have spent an inordinate amount of time in meetings and conferences about the role of philanthropy in _______ (fill the blank with "global development", "SDGs", "closing space", "climate solutions" etc.).
 Usually, the conversation focuses on big foundations, family offices, high-net-worth-individuals…big philanthropy.

 So, reading this new GrantCraft paper, How Community Philanthropy Shifts Power: What Donors Can Do to Help Make That Happen, produced in partnership with the Global Alliance of Community Philanthropy and the Global Fund for Community Foundations was certainly refreshing and much aligned with what we do at Charities Aid Foundation (CAF).